With 200M daily users, Giphy will soon test sponsored GIFs

 Tinder did not immediately respond to a request for comment.

 Giphy has a lot of options when it comes to generating revenue.
 Alongside selling sponsored content within messaging, the company also sees a ton of traffic to the Giphy website.
-In fact, Giphy says that more than 50 percent of the people that come to the company’s website are coming with the intent to browse.
+In fact, Giphy says that more than 50 percent of the people who come to the company’s website are coming with the intent to browse.

 This opens up the opportunity to sell native ads, via search terms, on the website, too.